-&lt;sup>1 Recent studies on long run wealth concentration are Piketty, Postel-Vinay and Rosenthal, 2006 (France); Dell, Piketty and Saez, 2007 (Switzerland); and Kopczuk and Saez, 2004 (US).
+a1 Recent studies on long run wealth concentration are Piketty, Postel-Vinay and Rosenthal (2006) (France); Dell, Piketty and Saez (2007) (Switzerland); and Kopczuk and Saez (2004) (U.S.).
 Out of these it is only the data for France that covers the whole industrialization.
 Lindert (2000) provides an overview of previous work on historical wealth statistics.

 &lt;sup>2 Spanning 130 years our series are the longest available estimates of the evolution of wealth distribution in Sweden to date.
-Spånt (1979, 1987) cover the years 1920-1983.
+Spånt (1979, 1981, 1987) cover the years 1920-1983.
 Our main series are, due to availability of data, limited to shares of total wealth held by the top decile of the distribution (and fractiles within this group).
 This is, however, not very restrictive in terms of capturing most of the wealth since concentration has been very high for most of the period.
-Furthermore, the share held by the rest of the population is of course captured as a residual.
+The share held by the rest of the population is of course captured as a residual but data does not allow us to say anything specific about the lower parts of the distribution.

 &lt;sup>3 Sweden did not participate in any of the World Wars and was not affected much by the great depression (but did experience a different stock-market crash in 1932 with important consequences for top wealth holders).
-Switzerland, of course, did not participate in the World Wars either but on the other hand Sweden and Switzerland differ on many other accounts, in particular with respect to the size of government evolved.
+Switzerland, of course, did not participate in the World Wars either but on the other hand Sweden and Switzerland differ on many other accounts, in particular with respect to the size of government

+Several important findings come out of our analysis.
+Our main series suggest that the period 1873-2005 can be divided into three broad phases based on how wealth concentration has evolved.
 First, though data are scarce for the period before World War I, our estimates suggest that wealth was concentrated in the agrarian economy but also that it did not change much during the initial phase of industrialization.
-The slight increase that we find is limited the top one percent gaining at the expense of the other groups, hence, giving only limited support to the idea inequality increases in the early stages of industrialization.
-Second, from the 1910s up to the early 1980s, wealth became significantly less concentrated.
+The slight increase that we find is limited the top one percent gaining at the expense of the other groups, hence, giving only limited support to the idea that inequality increases in the early stages of industrialization.
+Second, from around 1910 up to the early 1980s, wealth became significantly less concentrated.
 In the beginning of this period a number of major institutional changes in society took place.
 The franchise was extended, first to all men in 1907 and then universally in 1921, progressive taxation was introduced, first for income, in 1903, and then extended to include wealth in 1911.
 However, none of these changes seem directly related to the initial phase of wealth compression, which was characterized by wealth being more evenly spread within the top decile as the top percentile lost out to the following nine.
 Instead it looks as if the development before 1950 was mainly driven by accumulation among groups with relatively high incomes but little previous wealth.
 Thanks to the way in which income and wealth taxes were reported we can calculate the wealth share for different income groups and we find that the wealth shares of high income earners - but not for the very top - increase in the first half of the twentieth century.
 After 1950 the wealth compression looks different, with sharp increases in "popular wealth" (mainly owner-occupied housing) among the broader population (the P0-90 group).
 Between 1950 and 1980, the entire top decile loses ground to the rest of the population.
 Overall, this development of gradual leveling, first based on accumulation among relatively income rich groups and then moving down the distribution, is consistent with a Kuznets-type process.
-It also suggests that what happened in Sweden was different, from, for example, the French experience where the decline was mainly driven by exogenous shocks as shown by Piketty et al. (2006).